Top 10 Facts About "Der Schuh des Manitu"

 On the picture:

-Abahachi, stepping on a mouse trap.
+Abahachi, stepping on a mousetrap.

-It blew everything away in 2001 and has since been aired on T.V. countless times.
+It blew everything away in 2001 and has since been aired on TV countless times.

-It's easy to spot the difference though: the one in a pink Apache custome who talks lile a sissy and walks like Paris Hilton is Winnetouch.
+Often, the two characters appear on the same screen.
+It's easy to spot the difference though: the one in a pink Apache costume who talks like a sissy and walks like Paris Hilton is Winnetouch.
 But you might have guessed.

 On the picture:

-Clockwise: Sky du Mont (as Santa Maria), Christian Tramitz (as Ranger), Marie Bäumer (as Uschi), Michael Bully Herbig (as Abahachi), Tim Wilde (as John), Robinson Reichel (as Jim) and Hilmi Sözer (as Hombre).
+Clockwise: Sky du Mont (as Santa Maria), Christian Tramitz (as Ranger), Marie Bäumer (as Uschi), Michael Bully Herbig (as Abahachi), Tim Wilde (as John), Robinson Reichel (as Jim), and Hilmi Sözer (as Hombre).

 Critics highly praised the movie's set design, costumes, and how they managed to recreate the atmosphere of the Karl May movies so precisely.
 It was felt that the movie was made by someone who loves the source material.
-However, the humor was not universally loved.
-It was felt that such a gag parade works on T.V., but not in a full length movie, and that the jokes were mostly flat.
-They were proven wrong by its ever growing popularity.

 On the picture:

-The logo of "Bullyparade", and its cast (Michael Bully Herbig, Diana Herold, Rick Kavanian and Christian Tramitz).
+The logo of "Bullyparade," and its cast (Michael Bully Herbig, Diana Herold, Rick Kavanian, and Christian Tramitz).

-The Contenders
+The Newcomers

 On the picture:

-The FSK 6 logo as can be found on modern DVDs (before 2009, it was a short text in a yellow box on the back of the cover, now it is this logo on the front cover).
+The FSK 6 logo as can be found on modern DVDs.
+Before 2009, it was a short text in a yellow box on the back of the cover.
+Now it is this logo on the front cover.

 On the picture: